Social Security Disability Program Provide Assistance to People Who Meet the Requirements for Disability

 Difference Between SSDI and SSI

 Both the Social Security Income (SSI) and Social Security Disability Insurance (SSDI) programs are substantial SSA programs that offer benefits to the disabled.
+The difference between the two though is the qualifying requirements:

 • The SSDI determines eligibility by assessing the disability as well as the work history of the applicant; whereas